codedthinking/bead.zip/docs/_guides/dependencies.md

 ---
 title: Dependency Management
-description: Building complex computational graphs with Bead's input system
+description: Building complex computational graphs with bead's input system
 order: 2
 ---

 ## Understanding Dependencies

-In Bead, dependencies are explicit connections between computational units.
+In bead, dependencies are explicit connections between computational units.
 When bead B depends on bead A, it means B uses A's outputs as inputs.

 ## The Input System